cap-js/docs/java/plugin_concept.md

 In the following sections the different extension points and mechanisms will be explained.

-## Sharing Reuasable CDS Models via Maven artifacts
+## Sharing Reusable CDS Models via Maven artifacts

 Prior to the CAP Java 2.2 release CDS definitions had to be shared as node.js modules, also for Java projects.